PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 # Force Directed Graphs

-This lesson covers how to make a force directed graph which will visualize relationships between various nodes
+This lesson covers how to make a force directed graph which will visualize relationships between various nodes.
+In it we will learn about the following:

+- Creating a physics based force that will center nodes
+- Creating a physics based force that make the nodes repel each other
+- Creating a physics based force that will link the nodes to show their relationship

 ## Describe a Force Directed Graph

-- A force directed graph is a graph that is affected by various forces (e.g. gravity, repulsion, etc)
-- It can be extremely useful when setting up graphs of relationships
+A force directed graph is a graph that is affected by various forces (e.g. gravity, repulsion, etc).
+It can be extremely useful when setting up graphs of relationships

 ## Describe how a to set up a graph of relationships